 As of Oct.
 19, Sri Lankan authorities are mandating reverse transcription-polymerase chain reaction (RT-PCR) tests within 72 hours before departure for all outbound passengers.
 Officials are also imposing indefinite curfews across high-risk areas with new local cases of coronavirus disease (COVID-19).
 Affected areas include parts of Gampaha, Kalutara, Kegalle, and Kurunegala districts.

-Authorities in Sweden are maintaining international entry restrictions as of July 31 as part of the country's efforts to combat the spread of coronavirus disease (COVID-19).
-Most individuals who are not citizens or residents of the the European Economic Area are prohibited from entry through at least Oct.
-31. In line with EU recommendations, authorities are also permitting entry to travelers from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay.
-Exceptions to the ban will also be made for students, healthcare workers, frontier workers, diplomats, freight workers, transiting passengers, and people who have urgent family matters.
-The Swedish Ministry of Foreign Affairs advises against all nonessential travel to countries outside the EU and EEA until Oct.
-31.
+Sweden's international entry restrictions remain in effect until Dec.
+22. Most individuals who are not citizens or residents of the European Economic Area (EEA) or of the UK are prohibited from entering the country.
+In line with EU recommendations, authorities are also permitting travelers from Australia, Japan, New Zealand, Rwanda, South Korea, Thailand, Singapore, and Uruguay to enter.
+Exceptions to the ban include students, healthcare workers, cross-border workers, diplomats, freight workers, passengers in transit, and persons traveling on urgent family business.
+The Swedish Ministry of Foreign Affairs continues to advise against all nonessential travel to countries outside the EU and EEA, with the exception of the UK.

 Inbound travel for tourism and social reasons remains banned; however, the following exceptions to the entry ban and quarantine requirements are in effect:

-Officials require all foreigners allowed into Taiwan to present a negative reverse transcription-polymerase chain reaction (RT-PCR) COVID-19 test obtained within three business days of their departing flight.
-Health officials continue intensified screenings for arriving passengers, including blood samples from passengers who display or report respiratory symptoms or fever.
-Officials are conducting COVID-19 tests on all arriving passengers from the Philippines.
+Officials require all foreigners allowed into Taiwan to present a negative reverse transcription-polymerase chain reaction (RT-PCR) COVID-19 test obtained within three business days before their departing flight.
+Authorities will expand the requirement to all inbound travelers, including Taiwan citizens and residents, starting Dec.
+1. Health officials continue intensified screenings for arriving passengers, and all inbound travelers who had COVID-19 symptoms within the previous 14 days must undergo a polymerase chain reaction (PCR) test upon arrival.
+Passengers testing negative must take another PCR test 24 hours later.
+Officials require these travelers to stay at a government quarantine facility until both results are available and see a physician before release to complete the remainder of the quarantine period.
 Passengers bound for Taiwan who do not accurately report their travel and medical history could face fines of up to NTD 150,000 (USD 5,000).

-Most arrivals must self-quarantine for 14 days, except low- and medium-risk countries and travelers from the Philippines.
-Taiwan continues to require all arriving passengers from the Philippines to quarantine for 14 days in government-designated facilities due to an increase in imported cases.
-Foreign nationals, except those with ARC or resident visas, arriving from the Philippines must pay for quarantine at TWD 1,500 (USD 51) per day.
-Authorities also require some inbound travelers from Southeast Asian countries to undergo a 14-day quarantine at government-designated hotels; officials will direct arriving passengers living with people with chronic illnesses, children below six years old, or adults above 65 years old to the facilities.
+Most arrivals, except those from low- and medium-risk countries, must self-quarantine for 14 days.
+Authorities require some inbound travelers from Southeast Asian countries to undergo a 14-day quarantine at government-designated hotels; officials will direct arriving passengers living with people with chronic illnesses, children below six years old, or adults above 65 years old to the facilities.
 All travelers must pay for a COVID-19 test before their release from quarantine.

 Taiwan Taoyuan International Airport (TPE) is allowing people to transit.
 However, passengers must connect with the same airline through TPE and limit connections in Taiwan to eight hours.
 As of July 10, officials have cleared China Airlines (CI), EVA Air (BR), and Cathay Pacific (CX) to operate transit flights.
 However, connecting flights to or from mainland China remain banned.
 Taiwan is maintaining limits on flights to mainland China indefinitely.
 Under the measures, airlines are only allowed to fly to airports in Beijing (PEK), Shanghai (SHA, PVG), Xiamen (XMN), and Chengdu (CTU).
 CA and BR continue to cancel most flight services to mainland China.
 Taiwan continues to ban cruise ships from docking at ports on the island.